- Daring to innovate

 - Structure for creating innovation

-- The six trends in the transformation of the office: R&D and case studies
+- Trends transforming the office: R&D and case studies

-Ricoh's Managed Document Services (MDS) facilitates all document-related workflows and administration, and is adding such services as the i-Invoice electronic billing system.
+Our Managed Document Services (MDS) facilitates all document-related workflows and administration, and we are augmenting the menu with additional services.

-In February 2012, we opened an advanced IT research laboratory in the southern Indian city of Bangalore to provide leadingedge IT core technologies in line with the needs of emerging markets.
-Having a local presence in India has demonstrated the adaptability of our core technologies to solutions in the fields of education, entertainment and healthcare.
+In 2012, we opened an advanced IT research laboratory in the southern Indian city of Bangalore to provide leading-edge IT core technologies to meet the needs of emerging markets.
+Having a local presence in India has demonstrated the adaptability of our core technologies to solutions in the fields of education and healthcare.
 Moreover, in April 2013 we endowed a course at the Indian Institute of Technology Gandhinagar for joint academic-industrial projects and research on IT usage and user interfaces.

 [Continuous improvement of the environmental performance of MFPs]